 Understand how we got to our environmental tipping point

 What is sustainability?
-Gain an in-depth historical understanding of this issue by looking at the way humans have affected the planet.
 Examine current activism, brand involvement, and key legislation such as the Paris Agreement.
-Start drafting your own definition of sustainability.
+Draft your own definition of sustainability.

 Discover alternatives to our disposable culture

-Most products are used for only a small fraction of their actual life cycle, resulting in needless waste.
-Learn how we can revise our thinking to protect the environment through the intelligent use of materials and product design.
+Learn how we can revise our thinking to protect the environment through the intelligent use of materials and product design, avoiding needless waste.